Table of Contents

 What is a Medicaid Divorce?

 Very simple stated, a Medicaid divorce is the dissolution of a marriage in which one spouse requires long-term care Medicaid.
 Medicaid divorce is intended to protect assets for the non-applicant spouse, also called the healthy spouse or the community spouse.
 By divorcing, a community spouse may be able to receive a greater amount of the couple’s assets.
 This not only protects assets for the non-applicant spouse, but also lowers the countable assets of the applicant spouse.
 Unfortunately, like in the example above, some couples may feel that this is the only plausible solution when one spouse requires long-term care.
-However, Medicaid divorce is no longer relevant for the majority of couples (as detailed below), and is generally not a worthwhile strategy for couples who have less than half a million dollars in assets.
+This is because without Medicaid assistance, the couple will quickly deplete their assets on long-term care, leaving the non-applicant spouse with little from which to support him /herself.
+However, Medicaid divorce is no longer relevant for the majority of these couples (as detailed below), and is generally not a worthwhile strategy for couples who have less than half a million dollars in assets.

 For the purposes of Medicaid divorce, income is not relevant.
-This is because when only one spouse of a married couple applies for long-term care Medicaid, only his / her income is considered.
+This is because when only one spouse of a married couple applies for long-term care Medicaid (nursing home Medicaid or a HCBS Medicaid waiver), only his / her income is considered.
 Stated differently, the income of the non-applicant spouse is disregarded completely.
 More on how Medicaid counts income.

 However, the assets of a married couple are considered to be jointly owned, although the non-applicant spouse is able to retain a higher figure.
 This means, that as a couple, assets must be “spent down” to a specific threshold in order for the applicant spouse to meet the asset qualification.
 This can be done by paying off credit card and mortgage debt, making safety and accessibility home modifications, paying out-of-pocket for long-term care, and even going on vacation.